How to apply for your first Irish passport as an adult

 You can do this in 3 ways:

-- Have your photo taken at a participating photo provider, who will give you a unique code to include with your online application.
+- Have your photo taken at a participating photo booth.
+The provider will give you a unique code to include with your online application.

 You can read more about the photo requirements for the Passport Online service.